patelneel55/ProjectEuler/README.md

-# ProjectEuler
+# ProjectEuler Challenges

-Project Euler Programming Challenges
+Project Euler Programming Challenges in Python and C++

+I will alternate each problem between Python and C++